kyxap1/starred/README.md

 ## JSONiq

 - [cfsummit-bosh-jq](https://github.com/dpb587/cfsummit-bosh-jq) -
-- [JBOL](https://github.com/fadado/JBOL) - JQ collection of modules
+- [JBOL](https://github.com/fadado/JBOL) - JBOL is a collection of modules for the jq language.

 ## Java